superm1/FastFlowLM/README.md

 flm run llama3.2:1b
 ```
 > **Notes:**
 > - Internet access to HuggingFace is required to download the optimized model kernels.
+> - Sometimes downloads from HuggingFace may get corrupted.
+If this happens, run `flm pull <model_tag> --force` (e.g. `flm pull llama3.2:1b --force`) to re-download and fix them.
 > - By default, models are stored in: `C:\Users\<USER>\Documents\flm\models\`
 > - During installation, you can select a different base folder (e.g., if you choose `C:\Users\<USER>\flm`, models will be saved under `C:\Users\<USER>\flm\models\`).
 > - ⚠️ If HuggingFace is not accessible in your region, manually download the model ([check this issue](https://github.com/FastFlowLM/FastFlowLM/issues/2)) and place it in the chosen directory.